-But, instead of being confused until the last minute, we can help you be prepared with some og the things you need to know before buying health insurance.
-Knowing all these details will help you to choose the right health insurance plan for you, and reduce any hassles and confusion at the time of claims.
+But, instead of being confused until the last minute, we can help you be prepared with some of the things you need to know before buying health insurance.
+Knowing all these details will help you choose the right health insurance plan for you and reduce any hassles and confusion at the time of claims.

-So, let’s take a closer look at some important terms that you should know about your health insurance.
+So, let’s examine some important terms about health insurance.

 A waiting period is the time you need to wait before you can make a claim for some or all benefits of your health insurance policy.